-In addition to the theoretical and empirical support, the informational feedback effect has been contended to be significant enough to affect many other important corporate policies, including insider trading (Fishman and Hagerty (1992), Khanna, Slezak, and Bradley (1994)), public v.s. private financing (Subrahmanyam and Titman (1999)), project selection (Dye and Sridhar (2002), Goldstein, Ozdenoren, and Yuan (2010)), securities design and capital structure (Fulghieri and Lukin (2001)), and market-based policy making (Sunder (1989), Bond, Goldstein, and Prescott (2010)).
-Therefore, the informational feedback effect could be strong enough to affect disclosure policy.
+In addition to the theoretical and empirical support, the informational feedback effect has been contended to be significant enough to affect many other important corporate policies, as reviewed in Bond, Edmans, and Goldstein (2012).
+These policies include insider trading (Fishman and Hagerty (1992), Khanna, Slezak, and Bradley (1994)), public v.s. private financing (Subrahmanyam and Titman (1999)), project selection (Dye and Sridhar (2002), Goldstein, Ozdenoren, and Yuan (2010)), securities design and capital structure (Fulghieri and Lukin (2001)), and market-based policy making (Sunder (1989), Bond, Goldstein, and Prescott (2010)).
+While ultimately an empirical issue, it is not unlikely that the informational feedback effect could be strong enough to affect disclosure policy.

-The interactions between public disclosure and private incentive to acquire information have been studied in the literature.
+The interactions between public disclosure and private incentive to acquire information have been studied in the literature (e.g., Diamond (1985), Kim and Verrecchia (1994), Demski and Feltham (1994), and McNichols and Trueman (1994)).
 However, the informational feedback to the investment decisions subsequent to the trading in our model is new to this literature.
-Further, our model does not rely on the substitution of disclosure and private information production.
-We have chosen this as a starting point because the leveled playing field is often advocated as one major rationale for disclosure.
+Further, the substitution of disclosure and private information production is not critical to our model.
+We have chosen this feature as a starting point because the leveled playing field is often advocated as one major rationale for disclosure.
 If disclosure is complimentary to private information production, then more disclosure exacerbates the adverse selection problem and at the same time improves the investment decision.
-The trade-off are reversed but still exist.

-&lt;sup>1See, for example, Diamond (1985), Kim and Verrecchia (1994), Demski and Feltham (1994), and McNichols and Trueman (1994).

-Our paper complements the literature on the real effects of accounting disclosure that emphasizes on the two-way impacts between firm decisions and capital market pricing (see Kanodia (2007) for a review of the literature).
+The trade-offs are reversed but persist.
+Our paper complements the literature on the real effects of accounting disclosure that emphasizes on the two-way impacts between firm decisions and capital market pricing (e.g., Kanodia and Lee (1998), Sapra (2002), and Kanodia, Sapra, and Venugopalan (2004), see Kanodia (2007) for a review of the literature).
 Our paper contributes to this literature by introducing an additional link from the secondary stock market to the firm's subsequent real decisions: the firm's real decisions respond to the stock price because it transmits the traders' private information to the decision makers through the faceless, profit-driven trading process.

-Our paper is also related to a large literature on the monitoring benefit of the secondary stock market (Diamond and Verrecchia (1982), Holmstrom and Tirole (1993), and Baiman and Verrecchia (1995)).
+Our paper is also related to a large literature on the monitoring benefit of the secondary stock market (e.g., Diamond and Verrecchia (1982), Holmstrom and Tirole (1993), and Govindaraj and Ramakrishnan (2001)).
 In this literature, the stock price influences the manager's decisions because the firm links his compensation to the stock price to exploit the informativeness of the stock price.
 The monitoring role is absent from our model because we assume away any intra-firm agency conflict.
 The major difference between the monitoring role and the informational feedback role of the stock price is that each exploits a different type of information.
-The monitoring role relies on the backward-looking information about the past action of the manager, while the informational feedback role takes advantage of the forward-looking information.
+The monitoring role relies mainly on the backward-looking information about the past action of the manager (see Govindaraj and Ramakrishnan (2001) for an example of exception), while the informational feedback role takes advantage of the forward-looking information.
 In fact, information about the future often impedes the monitoring role of the stock price (Paul (1992)).